marigold-dev/training-nft-1/README.md

 ## Smart Contract Modification

-We will use `taqueria` to shape the project structure, then create the NFT marketplace smart contract thanks to the `ligo/fa` library.
+Use **Taqueria** to shape the project structure, then create the NFT marketplace smart contract thanks to the `ligo/fa` library.

 {% callout type="note" %}
-You will require to copy some code from this git repository later, so you can clone it with:
+You require to copy some code from this git repository later, so you can clone it with:

 ```bash
 git clone https://github.com/marigold-dev/training-nft-1.git